theo-bloesch/xArm6_Pick_Place/with_motion_gen/README.md

 ## Motion generation with Curobo

+First we are going to explain the one of the Curobo example to generate a collision fre trajectory.

 [Official Curobo documentation](https://curobo.org/get_started/2a_python_examples.html)

 - ```world_config```: This dictionary defines the environment configuration for the simulation or planning